-First, they almost always possess impressive credentials including advanced degrees, high test scores, and various accolades.
-Although it is true that none of these *makes* them a good tutor, it definitely makes them more appealing to customers.
+First, they almost always possess impressive credentials, including advanced degrees, high test scores, and various other accolades.
+Although it is true that these things don’t necessarily make a good tutor, they can definitely make a tutor appealing to customers.

 Second, besides the more obvious academic credentials, successful private tutors possess a wide array of generally applicable social skills.
-They have to be excellent communicators, patient, empathic, enthusiastic, friendly, social, very good with people of all types, self-motivated, and extremely organized.
-Combined with their academic talent, the people who choose to become professional tutors have many well-paying options at their disposal if they choose to enter the job market.
+They have to be excellent communicators, patient, empathic, enthusiastic, friendly, social, very good with all types of people, self-motivated, and extremely organized.
+Once all this is combined with their academic talent, the people who choose to become professional tutors have many well-paying options at their disposal if they choose to enter the job market.

 Finally, professional tutors get results.

-Despite all of the impressive qualifications a tutor possesses, paying $100/hr for someone to spend one hour with your kid doing high school math might still seem excessive – I certainly thought it was when I first started tutoring.
-However, after working as a tutor myself, I started to understand why those rates were neither excessive or unreasonable.
+Despite all of the impressive qualifications a tutor possesses, paying $100 for someone to spend one hour with your kid doing high school math might still seem excessive – I certainly thought it was when I first started tutoring.
+After working as a tutor myself, however, I started to understand why those rates were neither excessive nor unreasonable.

 What are you really paying for?

-While it may seem that you are paying for the tutor’s credentials and experience, in truth, more than anything else, you are mostly paying for the tutor’s time.
-Although in home tutoring is billed on an hourly basis, your tutor commits significantly more time for each session than the hour he or she spends with you.
+While it may seem like you are paying for the tutor’s credentials and experience, you are mostly paying for the tutor’s time.
+Although in-home tutoring is billed on an hourly basis, your tutor commits significantly more time to each session than the hour he or she spends with you.

 Other tutors that I’ve spoken to or worked with face similar constraints.
-Even at $100/h, after figuring in self-employment taxes, the cost of private health insurance and the fairly dry summer months, the average tutor’s yearly income is not that impressive.
+Even at $100/hr, after figuring in self-employment taxes, the cost of private health insurance, and the fairly dry summer months, the average tutor’s yearly income is not that impressive.